misterspeedy/FsExcel/README.md

 You can create a table of cells from an F# record or a sequence of F# records.

+*The tables created using this approach are not proper Excel tables, simply grids of cells with potentially a little formatting.
+To create true Excel tables, see [Excel Table Tutorial](https://github.com/misterspeedy/FsExcel/blob/main/ExcelTableTutorial.md).*

 Use `Table.fromInstance` or `Table.fromSeq` and provide

 - an orientation (`Table.Direction.Horizontal` or `Table.Direction.Vertical`)